 After agreeing to buy the team, Sick (and Torrance) discovered the Indians owed money to a variety of vendors all over the country.
 The PCL would not permit Sick’s purchase to close until the debt had been cleared.
 By the time Sick made good on it, he had paid $131,000 for a pathetic franchise (only two winning seasons in the previous decade).

 The Seattle Indians officially became Sick’s Dec.
 17, 1937.
 If they hadn’t, the Indians, according to Torrance, would have folded or sold to an out-of-state buyer.

 What Sick, Torrance and their underlings did with the investment is such an integral part of Northwest sporting lore that it has inspired more than one documentary, many magazine articles and one notable book, published last year (see Wayback Machine: Rainiers & Pitchers Of Beer).

-The story of the franchise under Sicks ownership has been told and re-told, but not many recapped it better than Watson, a one-time Franklin High catcher who became Seattles pre-eminent columnist after his own playing days ended.
+The story of the franchise under Sicks ownership has been told and re-told, but few recapped it better than Watson, a one-time Franklin High catcher who became Seattle’s pre-eminent newspaper columnist after his own playing days ended.

 “The stock, which inevitably went up, helped Edo pay off his parents’ mortgage and build his own apartment house.

 “Edo got the first hit, stole the first base and scored the first run in the brand new Sicks’ Stadium of 1938.